As an Amazon Associate I earn from qualifying purchases.

 Some highlights include:

-- Premium Fabric Covering.
+- Bonded Leather Covering.
 No one likes seeing a chair with a heavy-duty frame that has split seams and the color has worn off.
-The seamless seat cover will last for years on end.
-And the mesh back?
-Say goodbye to sweaty workdays!
+The cover will look great and last for years on end.

 - Tall Back.
 Works well for both tall and short people.
 If you’re on the shorter side, you may not realize that tall people can very rarely lean their heads back against their chairs.
 That’s why we always have our heads on our desks!
 If you’re 6’1 (or a bit more, depending on your build), you can rest your head on this one!